Husky International Electronics, Inc. v. Ritz: Background

 Chrysalis Manufacturing Corp. incurred a debt to Husky International Electronics, Inc. of nearly $164,000.
 Daniel Lee Ritz, Jr., Chrysalis' director and part-owner at the time, drained Chrysalis of assets available to pay the debt by transferring large sums of money to other entities Ritz controlled.
 Husky sued Ritz to recover on the debt.
 Ritz then filed for Chapter 7 bankruptcy, prompting Husky to file a complaint in Ritz' bankruptcy case, seeking to hold him personally liable and contending that the debt was not dischargeable because Ritz' intercompany-transfer scheme constituted "actual fraud" under the Bankruptcy Code's discharge exceptions.

 The federal district court held that Ritz was personally liable under state law but also held that the debt was not "obtained by... actual fraud" under the relevant definition in the Bankruptcy Code and thus could be discharged in bankruptcy.
 The Fifth Circuit Court of Appeals affirmed, holding that a misrepresentation from a debtor to a creditor is a necessary element of "actual fraud" and was lacking in this case, because Ritz made no false representations to Husky regarding the transfer of Chrysalis' assets.

 Opinion of the court

-The Supreme Court issued an opinion on May 16, 2016.